JakuWorks/Scratches-Python/README.md

 - I began documenting these scripts on **26.06.2023**.

 ## Other Information
-There is additional information inside each file
+There is additional information inside each Scratch